 As a general rule of thumb, you want to eat small meals, regularly whilst drinking plenty of fluids.
 A simple diet should be followed for the first couple of weeks after surgery in which you will need to possibly gain back some weight and thus strength.
 After that, a well-rounded diet can resume.
 Coloplast have made a wonderful PDF with the types of food which can cause issues and those which can help lessen some too; available here.
 For some great advice about after the first couple of months, Eric of VeganOstomy wrote this piece and it’s been a great help for me.

 What else is important is hydration along side diet.
-Salt’s Healthcare have this great infographic on it.
+Salt’s Healthcare have a great page on it.

 Stoma Supplies – Storage & Daily Practice

 Despite being able to get your ostomy products on the NHS, the products can be quite expensive.
 So it’s a good idea to only keep what you need and use the oldest products first.
 Some products do have a shelf life – which usually printed on their boxes – and it is good to mindful of this when organising your products.
 I keep a big box of all my products that I use, kept in a cool place away from direct sunlight to avoid any of the products spoiling – yes, some can; the adhesive use in the baseplates, the rings and seal and the flange extender can be affected if they ge too warm, sometimes making them defective when needing to use them.
 Like wise, using products close or past their ‘expiry date’ can also be compromised and not work to their best advantage.
 Using a “first in, first out” system with your products is a good habit to get into.
 I keep tabs on my stock on a regular basis, and always check before I order, what I actually need to request.

 As you get more use to your stoma, you might find that some products change; most probable is your stoma bag.
 Any unused stoma bags can be given to Stoma Care departments at hospitals.